la-stack

 Factorization for symmetric SPD/PSD solves/det | solve_vec, det |

-Storage shown above reflects the current f64 implementation.
+Storage shown above reflects the f64 implementation.

 π Examples